 Here are some of the things I remember about Christine’s course:

 - I liked receiving an email every day for the 49 days of the course.
 I always looked forward to what would come next.
 The daily anticipation definitely added to the positive excitement surrounding the workshop.

 - I liked the self-examination aspects.
 I’d lost touch with some basics about myself and while I can’t say I’m absolutely clear yet, this was the perfect time to ask those deeper questions.

 - She provides a bewildering number of exercises, questionnaires, and tools – including the Essential Leak Repair List and the Gratitudes, Gifts, and Gains practice – that if you make them a part of your daily/weekly/monthly habits, will certainly change how you think about your patterns and make you more mindful of what you’re creating or inviting in to your life.

 - Christine is always forward looking about the technology and she and her staff were quite well-organized.
 She provided the daily messages as emails, PDFs, and MP3 recordings for loading on an iPod.
 Her weekly calls were also recorded and downloadable.
-She had set up a Ning group for the participants.
+She had set up a Ning group for the participants (I expect it’s Facebook now).
 She was also among the first gurus who started using video essays and instructionals extensively and they’re now an essential part of her marketing.